swiftlang/swift-evolution/visions/swift-testing.md

   new APIs and remember to use the correct one in each circumstance, or risk having unclear test results.
-* More complex use cases may not be supported—for example, if there is no expectation API for testing that a `Sequence` starts with some prefix using `starts(with:)`, the user may need a workaround such as adding a custom comment which includes the sequence for the results to be actionable.
+* More complex use cases may not be supported—for example, if there is no expectation for testing that a `Sequence` starts with some prefix using `starts(with:)`, the user may need a workaround such as adding a custom comment which includes the sequence for the results to be actionable.
 * It requires testing library maintainers add bespoke APIs supporting many use